Image by Wynn Pointaux from Pixabay

 After the Mueller Report ended in flames, Democrats in the House of Representatives launched another scheme trying to undue the 2016 election with bogus and secretive impeachment inquiry hearings over a President’s phone call to Ukraine based on an alleged whistleblower’s claim.

-Rep. Devin Nunes (R-CA) accurately calls the inquiry “Russian hoax 2.0.”
+Former Rep. Devin Nunes (R-CA) accurately called the inquiry “Russian hoax 2.0.”

-Obviously, the bottom-line: Democrats are panicked that President Trump has wrapped himself in the Flag and has been successfully saving America’s culture which will lead to their demise in the 2020 Presidential Election.
+Obviously, the bottom-line: Democrats panicked that President Trump had wrapped himself in the Flag and has been successfully saving America’s culture.

 In a very short period of time, President Trump has had a multitude of accomplishments: